huggingface/diffusers/examples/controlnet/README_sd3.md

-# ControlNet training example for Stable Diffusion 3 (SD3)
+# ControlNet training example for Stable Diffusion 3/3.5 (SD3/3.5)

-The `train_controlnet_sd3.py` script shows how to implement the ControlNet training procedure and adapt it for [Stable Diffusion 3](https://arxiv.org/abs/2403.03206).
+The `train_controlnet_sd3.py` script shows how to implement the ControlNet training procedure and adapt it for [Stable Diffusion 3](https://arxiv.org/abs/2403.03206) and [Stable Diffusion 3.5](https://stability.ai/news/introducing-stable-diffusion-3-5).

 ## Running locally with PyTorch